wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 +++++++++++++++++++++
 Test 3
 +++++++++++++++++++++
-.. list-table:: Calculated borefield lengths for test 3 with  a peak load duration of 6 hours and imposed Rb=0.1 m.K/W
+.. list-table:: Calculated borefield lengths for Test 3 with  a peak load duration of 6 hours and imposed Rb=0.1 m.K/W
    :header-rows: 1

    * - Sizing method